 They got the call to foster a three-year-old biracial boy named Ayden.
 Two years later, Ayden became their son.
 They also have legal guardianship of 16-year-old Karleigh, who is also biracial.
 And then came another call, for a blonde-haired, blue-eyed, newborn baby boy named Princeton.

-Princeton is now two years old and the family recently finalized his adoption, making him a Jones-Baldwin forever.
+Princeton is was two years old when the family finalized his adoption, making him a Jones-Baldwin forever.
 They announced his adoption on social media, making sure their family and friends knew their little guy was there to stay.
-First, they posted an adorable, celebratory video with a surprise ending.

 But what happened next shocked Keia.